eaprelsky/infodynamics/book/11_what_the_data_reveals.md

 ## The Future of Human Cognitive Optimization

-The discoveries emerging from information physics point toward a future where cognitive enhancement becomes as precise and effective as physical fitness training.
+The discoveries emerging from information dynamics point toward a future where cognitive enhancement becomes as precise and effective as physical fitness training.

 **Individual Circuit Profiling:**
 Each person could receive a detailed cognitive circuit analysis revealing: